github/docs/content/actions/guides/creating-postgresql-service-containers.md

 ### Introduction

 This guide shows you workflow examples that configure a service container using the Docker Hub `postgres` image.
-The workflow runs a script to create a PostgreSQL client and populate the client with data.
-To test that the workflow creates and populates the PostgreSQL client, the script prints the client's data to the console.
+The workflow runs a script that creates a PostgreSQL database and populates it with data.
+To test that the workflow creates and populates the PostgreSQL database, the script prints the data from the database to the console.

 {% data reusables.github-actions.docker-container-os-support %}